sztomi/sztomi.github.io/_posts/2016-12-13-conan-is-not-a-barbarian.md

 ## They said I can be anything - so I became a package

-However, it's quite easy to create packages from git repos, and for whatever reason I found it also quite satisfying.
+It's very easy to create packages from git repos, and for whatever reason I also found it quite satisfying.
 There is something about "making it click".

 So don't be discouraged if you can't find your favorite package, spend